Medium-format vs full-frame: Testing the Hasselblad H6D-100c and Nikon D850

 I was given free-reign by Hasselblad to shoot what I wanted how I wanted, as long as it showed real-world examples of the two cameras in action.
 Mindful of what photographers look for in cameras, I decided to shoot a sunset, sunrise and a series of studio portraits as I felt these would thoroughly test both cameras in different situations.

-While we were shooting this series of videos we took the opportunity to film a couple of exciting new photography classes for our members.
-Keep an eye on our website for these new product, fashion and landscape courses, as well as a tutorial on using a tilt and shift adaptor.
+While we were shooting this series of videos we took the opportunity to film a couple of exciting new photography classes.
+Keep an eye on our website for these new product photography, fashion photography and landscape courses, as well as a tutorial on using a tilt and shift adaptor.

 I was looking to explore the capabilities of both when it came to image detail, three dimensionality, tonal range, shadow detail, color fidelity, color accuracy and tethered shooting.